-Leslie has served as an assistant coach for Bloomfield College (Div.2), nationally ranked Montclair State University (Div.3) as well as Felician University (Div.2).
+Over her 36 years in the sport of softball, Leslie has served as an assistant coach for Bloomfield College (Div.2), nationally ranked Montclair State University (Div.3) as well as Felician University (Div.2).
 Specifically as a college level pitching coach, Leslie played an integral role in each of these teams post season play.
-Most recently Leslie spent time training Britney Guzman (John Jay HS/Bloomfield College) to prepare her for international play in Puerto Rico.
-Leslie accompanied Britney to Puerto Rico which resulted in her receiving an invite to try out for the Puerto Rican National Team in Plant City, Florida.
+Recently Leslie traveled to the Czech Republic to the U18 European Softball Championships to watch and support Ryan Rose Burke (Nutley, NJ/St. Mary's HS).
+Ryan began her softball career at 9 years old taking pitching and hitting lessons with Leslie.
+Ryan Rose and her team won the Bronze Medal and will be playing in the 2024 World Championships in Brazil.
+From the experience, Leslie met and spoke with many people at the event and has been inspired to introduce the sport of softball to Armenia.
+The social media outlet Armenian Sports News recently interviewed her about this new project which she will begin working on in the new year.
+Previously, Leslie spent time training Britney Guzman (John Jay HS/Bloomfield College) to prepare her for international play in Puerto Rico.
+She accompanied Britney to Puerto Rico which resulted in her receiving an invite to try out for the Puerto Rican National Team and accompanied her to Plant City, Florida.

 Leslie has a long history of both participating in as well as organizing clinics for players of all ages as well as for coaches.
 Leslie has worked alongside some of the biggest names in softball: Margo Joncker (former pitching coach for the USA olympic team), Dina D’Aquino (former coach of the NY/NJ Juggernauts professional softball team), Jaime Wohlbach (Head coach East Stroudsburg University, Former Assistant Coach Peru National Team, Current Assistant Coach for the National Team of Chile, USA Softball 12U All American Games - Head Coach for Region 1 Team Stripes, an international clinician, and former Pro Player), local softball legend Frank "Butch" Baldino (NJ High School Softball Coaches Hall of Fame Inductee) and most recently former All*Starz student Kayla Rosado (Monmouth University) and her father, Fernando, who is currently the Head Coach for the 16U Team Nitro as well as a fastpitch softball player himself.